Understanding Living Will vs Last Will: Key Differences and Benefits Explained

 What is a last will?

-A last will, or last will and testament, is a legal document that outlines how your assets will be distributed after your death.
+A last or last will is a legal document that outlines how your assets will be distributed after your death.
 It includes directives on who inherits your property, who manages your estate, and who will care for your minor children.

 How do living wills and last wills differ?

 A living will dictates your medical treatment preferences during incapacitation, while a last will outlines asset distribution after death.
-Living wills take effect while you’re alive but incapacitated; last wills take effect upon death.
+A living will take effect while you’re alive but incapacitated; last will take effect upon death.

 Are living wills and last wills legally required?

-No, neither document is legally required, but both are highly recommended for providing clarity and ensuring your wishes are honored regarding medical treatment and asset distribution.
+No, neither document is legally required, but both are highly recommended for providing clarity and ensuring your wishes regarding medical treatment and asset distribution are honored.

 What are the legal requirements for a living will?

-Legal requirements for living wills vary by state but generally include signing the document and having it witnessed or notarized.
+Legal requirements for a living will vary by state but generally include signing the document and having it witnessed or notarized.
 It’s essential to check specific state regulations.

 What are the legal requirements for a last will?